cairoeth/preconfirmations/README.md

-# 🔌 Preconfirmations AVS
+# 🔌 Preconfirmations

 [![Goreport status](https://goreportcard.com/badge/github.com/flashbots/mev-boost)](https://goreportcard.com/report/github.com/flashbots/mev-boost)
 [![License: AGPL v3](https://img.shields.io/badge/License-AGPL_v3-blue.svg)](https://www.gnu.org/licenses/agpl-3.0)

-Preconfirmation protocol allowing users to get sub-second transaction confirmations on Ethereum, powered by EigenLayer.
+Preconfirmation protocol allowing users to get sub-second transaction confirmations on Ethereum.

 > This is **experimental software** and is provided on an "as is" and "as available" basis.
 We **do not give any warranties** and **will not be liable for any losses** incurred through any use of this code base.